 Individual audit log entries are kept for a specified length of time and are then deleted.
 The Stackdriver Logging Quota Policy explains how long log entries are retained.
 You cannot otherwise delete or modify audit logs or their entries.

 |Admin Activity||400 days

 For longer retention, you can export audit log entries like any other Stackdriver Logging log entries and keep them for as long as you wish.

 User identities in audit logs

-Audit logs record the email address of the user who performs logged actions in
+Audit logs record the identity that performed the logged actions.

 AuthenticationInfo field of

 In the following circumstances, the identity is unavailable or is redacted:

 All audit logs: For privacy reasons, the principal email address is redacted for all read-only operations that fail with a "permission denied" error.

 App Engine: Identities are not collected from the legacy App Engine API.